Bedtime Basics for Your Newborn

 For many years it was recommended for infants to sleep on their stomach, however, research indicates that infants sleeping in this position are at increased risk of Sudden Infant Death Syndrome (Crib Death).

-The Back to Sleep Program at Miami Children's
+The Back to Sleep Program at Nicklaus Children's

 Put the baby to sleep on his back for naps and at night: tummy time is okay when the baby is awake.